-Even simple looking real estate transactions have a lot of players, brokers, agents, title companies, lenders, loan processors, home inspectors, appraisers, and closing agents.
+Even simple looking real estate transactions have a lot of different players; brokers, agents, title companies, lenders, loan processors, home inspectors, appraisers, and closing agents.

 They can’t provide legal advice, or explain the legal repercussions about a clause in a document or an entire document.
 Only a real estate attorney can provide legal advice about the transaction.

-At Walsh Banks Law we have the knowledge and experience to represent you at every phase of the real estate transaction.
+Our lawyers bring the same degree of dedication and professionalism to every real estate transaction whether it is attending a closing for a first-time home buyer or conducting due diligence and title services for a multi-million-dollar real estate development deal.
 Give us a call and find out how our real estate lawyers can help you.
 (407) 259-2426 or Schedule a Consultation

 We provide a wide range of real estate legal services: